 The Enhancements for this army lean into the board control theme of the detachment, helping seize and maintain your positions, or get the most out of units on a roaring rampage.

 - Phial of the Abyss (25 pts): Gives the bearer’s unit Stealth.
 Neat if you decide you still want a full Brotherhood Terminator squad in here, as those are already a nightmare to kill.
-Alternatively, put it on Paladins to stack with their -1 to Wound against high Strength stuff for fun and profit.
+Alternatively, it’s solid on Paladins as a way to mitigate the loss of their -1 to wound ability in the new Codex, helping them stay at the same level of toughness while being more lethal in combat.

 - Paragon of Sanctity (10 pts): Once per battle, at the start of a phase you can pick a visible friendly unit within 18”, and count them as within your Hallowed Ground for that phase.
 This feels like something you almost always want to squeeze in – the floor of it is upgrading a unit to full hit re-rolls once per game, which is worth 10pts, and it also opens up the option of guaranteeing that one of your Stratagems pops off at full power.